stacks-network/docs/src/pages/authentication/building-todo-app.md

 }
 ```

-The `authenticate` function implements the `showBlockstackConnect` function imported from the `@stacks/auth` library.
+The `authenticate` function implements the `showConnect` function imported from the `@stacks/auth` library.

-`showBlockstackConnect` triggers the display of a modal that initiates the authentication process for users, one in which they'll authenticate with a _Secret Key_ that's used to encrypt their private data.
+`showConnect` triggers the display of a modal that initiates the authentication process for users, one in which they'll authenticate with a _Secret Key_ that's used to encrypt their private data.

-The `showBlockstackConnect` function accepts a number of properties within a parameter object such as:
+The `showConnect` function accepts a number of properties within a parameter object such as:

 - The app's `name` and `icon`: provided as strings comprising the `appDetails` object property.
 - The `redirectTo` string: used to provide a URL to which the user should be redirected upon successful authentication.
 The `finished` callback serves a similar purpose by handling successful authentication within a context of a popup window.
-- The `sendToSignIn` boolean: used to indicate whether the user should proceed through the "registration" flow (in which they'll be given a newly generated _Secret Key_) or whether they should proceed through the "sign in" flow (in which they'll be prompted to enter an existing _Secret Key_).
 - The `userSession` object: used to pass the [scopes](/authentication/overview#scopes) needed by the app.

 Note how the `userSession` object is created at the beginning of this module by leveraging an `AppConfig` object that's first initiated with all relevant scopes.